The Artemis II Mission (Updated)

 Video credit: NASA’s Eyes on the Solar System

-On the fifth day of the Artemis II mission, humanity will make its first crewed flyby of the Moon in over 53 years.
+On the fifth day of the Artemis II mission, humanity made its first crewed flyby of the Moon in over 53 years.

-Calculated into its translunar injection burn, Orion’s free-return trajectory is designed to pass the Moon in such a way that lunar gravity sends the spacecraft around the far side and back toward Earth, all without expending any additional fuel (shown above).
+Calculated into its translunar injection burn, Integrity’s free-return trajectory was designed to pass the Moon in such a way that lunar gravity sent the spacecraft around the far side and back toward Earth, all without expending any additional fuel (shown above).
 Imagine you are running past a friend and, at just the right moment, they grab your arm.
 You do not stop.
 Instead, you swing around them in a wide arc, and when they let go, you are flung back in the direction you came from.
-Orion does the same thing with the Moon.
-The Moon’s gravity briefly grabs the spacecraft, bends its path around the Moon, and redirects it back toward Earth.
+Integrity did the same thing with the Moon.
+The Moon’s gravity essentially grabbed the spacecraft, bent its path around the Moon, and redirected it back toward Earth.

-As Orion flies behind the Moon, the crew will lose contact with Earth for about 45 minutes.
-During this expected communications blackout, the astronauts will photograph and observe the Moon’s far side.
-This will put them into an extremely exclusive group, becoming four of only 28 humans to ever see the Moon’s far side with their own eyes.
+At 6:44pm, Integrity disappeared behind the Moon, losing both line-of-sight and its radio signal with Earth for about 40 minutes.
+During this expected comms blackout, the astronauts continued to photograph and observe the Moon’s far side, though much of it was in shadow.
+They are now part of a group of only 28 humans to ever see the Moon’s far side with their own eyes.
 One of the most striking differences between the far side and the near side, is the lack of maria.
 These are the dark-gray regions that form the “Man in the Moon” pattern.
 They are ancient lava plains, created when volcanoes spilled molten basalt across the lunar surface, which cooled into smooth, flat plains.
 The far side, in contrast, is much more heavily cratered, with very few maria.

 Re-entry & splashdown